dejwk/janet/doc/Manual.md

 JANET offers two ways of interacting with Java arrays from native code:

 * Using standard Java APIs, that is, embedded Java array acess and array creation expressions;
-* For arrays or primitive types, JANET provides an `&` operator that returns a native pointer to mutable array contents.
+* For arrays or primitive types, JANET provides the `&` operator that returns a native pointer to mutable array contents.

 ### Java APIs